-In March 2021, the SFWMD Governing Board approved the construction of the initial phase of the South Miami Dade Curtain Wall Project, which consists of a 2.3-mile-long, 26-inch wide curtain wall along the 8.5 Square Mile Area (Las Palmas Community) in unincorporated Miami Dade County.
-The 8.5 Square Mile Area Curtain Wall is underway and scheduled to be completed within the next 12 to 16 months.
+In March 2021, the SFWMD Governing Board approved the construction of the initial phase of the South Miami Dade Curtain Wall Project / Seepage Cut-off wall, which consists of a 2.3-mile-long, 26-inch wide curtain wall along the 8.5 Square Mile Area (Las Palmas Community) in unincorporated Miami Dade County, along the C-358 Canal and the L-357W Levee.
+The 8.5 Square Mile Area Curtain Wall is nearing completion.
 The total costs for the initial 2.3 miles - \$15M is fully funded with State Funds in a multiyear project.
 The project was bid on a per unit length basis to allow continuation of the wall subject to additional funding.